Aliased Time-Modulated Array OFDM Transmit System: Experimental validation

 The measurement was performed for different numbers of blocks (aliasing factor) and two scenarios.
 In both scenarios, the center frequency of the transmitted passband signal was adjusted to compensate for the frequency offset due to time modulation.
 This results in spectra always centered at 2.5 GHz for ease of comparison.
 To guarantee high-resolution spectrum measurement, the number of subcarriers $K$ was 16384.
 For each measurement, the spectrum is normalized with regard to its maximum.
 The analytical results are also normalized to the maximum of each trace.
-In the first scenario, the transmitted signal bandwidth is constant while the switching frequency is adjusted to introduce aliasing for different numbers of blocks $f_{\mathrm{sw}} = B / A$.
+In the first scenario, the transmitted signal bandwidth was constant while the switching frequency was adjusted to introduce aliasing for different numbers of blocks $f_{\mathrm{sw}} = B / A$.
+Note that the signal bandwidth is equal to the sampling rate $B=f_{\mathrm{s}}$ and the two parameters are used interchangeably.
 Fig. \ref{fig:meas_const_bw} compares the measured and theoretical values for the first scenario.
 As expected, increasing the number of blocks efficiently reduces the sideband radiation.
-In the second scenario, the switching frequency is constant $f_{\mathrm{sw}} = 1$ MHz and the signal bandwidth is adjusted with the number of blocks to introduce aliasing $B = A f_{\mathrm{sw}}$.
-This scenario is devised to present the wideband performance of the proposed method.
-As shown in Fig. \ref{fig:meas_const_fsw}, the method supports wideband signals.